 Vendor: Check availability on Amazon.

-- First, you need to place the groundsheet in the future tent’s position.
+First, you need to place the groundsheet exactly where you want the tent to be.
 Find out from the product label which side is waterproof.
 Usually, the shiny side (coated) will go up (facing the tent), and the dull side (the uncoated) should face the ground.

 If you have one that you built yourself, you can just lay it underneath, and you’ll be fine.
 Just make sure you pitch on a flat terrain otherwise you may slip off.